wormhole-foundation/wormhole-docs/learn/infrastructure/spy.md

 ## See Also

-The [Pythnet Beacon](https://github.com/pyth-network/beacon){target=\_blank} provides an alternate Spy implementation that is highly available for improved performance and reliability.
+The [Pyth Beacon](https://github.com/pyth-network/beacon){target=\_blank} provides an alternate Spy implementation that is highly available for improved performance and reliability.

 The [relayer engine](https://github.com/wormhole-foundation/relayer-engine){target=\_blank} implements a client and persistence layer for messages received from a Spy subscription.